FENECON Industrial S — Assembly and Operating Instructions

 Widget |

 The FENECON Industrial S is a compact industrial energy storage system (power storage system) consisting of various modules.
-These include, in particular, efficient inverters, the FENECON Energiemanagementsystem (FEMS) and powerful batteries including thermal management.
+These include, in particular, efficient inverters, the FENECON Energy Management System (FEMS) and powerful batteries including thermal management.
 The energy storage system is used to store and supply electrical energy and is intended for connection to the 400 V/50 Hz public power grid.

 The FENECON Industrial S series is available with an inverter output of 92 or 184 kVA and a capacity of 82 or 164 kWh.

-Battery energy storage may only be used in compliance with the permissible technical data (see 3 Technical data).
+The electrical energy storage system must only be used in compliance with the permissible technical data (see Technical data).

 Any other use is not an intended use.